TCCSCA (Taiwan)

 Taiwan Updates PFAS Rules: 269 Substances Listed under TCSCA and New 2027 Drinking Water Limits

-Taiwan is significantly expanding PFAS oversight by listing 269 substances under TCSCA and setting strict drinking water limits for 2027.
-Businesses must prepare for enhanced reporting and concentration thresholds (0.1%) as Taiwan aligns its lifecycle management with international standards.
+Taiwan is expanding PFAS oversight by listing 269 substances under TCSCA and establishing strict drinking water quality standards effective July 2027.
+Businesses must prepare for enhanced reporting and concentration thresholds as Taiwan aligns its lifecycle management and product restrictions with international standards.

 enews.moenv.gov.twTaiwanTaiwan